deathworlders/online/content/book/deathworlders/chapter-29-forges.md

 “Uh… *’There’s scarcely a single news article about Gaoians that fails to mention Vancouverite abductee Xiù Chang’* - ah **shit** - ‘*or describe how she was adopted into the Clan of Females.
 It was this act of kindness that laid the foundation for the human race’s warm relationship with Gao, but the story of how miss Chang originally arrived on their planet has never been clear…’.*”

 He shut up and skimmed through the article as quickly as he could read, pausing only to mutter to himself.
 “Yeah, that’s a Corti move a’right… Ohhh.
 Full-strength kick to a Locayl?
-Yeah, that’d wreck his day...
-Jesus H. sister-kissin’ Christ, she beat up an Allebenellin bare-handed?!”
+Yeah, that’d wreck his day...Jesus H. sister-kissin’ Christ, she beat up an Allebenellin bare-handed?!”

 “Moses didn’t buy that one,” Rachael observed.